BlwAvg/home_assistant/Automations/README.md

 # Configs
 - Air Quality - Turn on AC Fan
-  - Checks C02 from 3 sensors and VOCs from one sensor.
+  - Checks C02 from three sensors and VOCs from one sensor.
 If they reach a defined threshold, it will turn on the AC fan.
   - The sensors are an Awair, Apollo MSR-2 and MTR-1.
 The thermostat is an EcoBee3.
   - This automation will kick off if any sensor sets off the automation but won’t set the fan back to "auto" until all sensors are below the defined threshold.
   - There is a dead zone between turning on and off.
 That is intentional because I do not want the fan to keep flapping between "ON" and "Auto".